 In the figure above there are three broadcast domains since all ports on a hub and a switch are in the same broadcast domain and all ports on a router are in a different broadcast domain.

 In an Ethernet LAN; A devices use Address Resolution Protocol (ARP) which sends Layer 2 broadcasts to a known IPv4 address on the local network to discover the associated MAC address.
-The host also gets its IP address configuration using the Dynamic Host Configuration Protocol (DHCP) which sends broadcasts on the local network to locate a DHCP server.
+The host also gets its IP address configuration using the Dynamic Host Configuration Protocol (DHCP) which sends broadcasts on the local network to find a DHCP server.

 A large broadcast domain is a network that connects many hosts.
 A problem with a large broadcast domain is that these hosts can generate excessive broadcasts and negatively affect the network.
 In Figure 1, LAN 1 connects 400 users that could generate broadcast traffic resulting in: